 “Here?”
 I said, looking at the grass and the tree.

-I wanted to decline, to say that I’d help her find it online, but how could I turn down this young, beautiful woman who was so earnest and kind?
+I wanted to decline, to say that I’d help her find it online, but how could I turn down this soul, so earnest and kind.

-Before I could meet her request, however, I felt something bubbling up inside.
+Before I could meet Seiko’s request, however, I felt something bubbling up inside.
 Something raw and painful and necessary.

-“I want to apologize for dropping the atom bomb… on your country.”
+“I want to apologize for dropping the atomic bomb… on your country.”